We don’t readily understand our interconnectedness; social matrix algebra, which is a matrix algebra practical application, illustrates the problem.

 Social Matrix Algebra

 All of this brings us to social programs.
-The measure of a social program should, with very few exceptions,2)For instance, social assistance for the permanently handicapped will always be an expense with no return. be the overall ROI on the community.
-There should be a long-term ROI: How many people are educated, and to what level?
-How many fewer people turn to crime, how much do jails shrink, and does violence decline?
-Is the workforce strengthened, and are there more entrepreneurs?
+The measure of a social program should, with very few exceptions, be the overall ROI on the community.1)One exception would be social assistance for the permanently handicapped.
+It seems that this is pure charity, as it is an expense with no return on investment.
+We should always consider the long-term ROI: How many people are educated, and to what level?
+Do fewer people turn to crime, do jail populations shrink, and does violence decline?
+How much profit is lost from employee illness, illness of their family members, and in educating and training new employees to replace those lost to illness and death?
+Is the workforce strengthened, are they better-educated, and are they able to constantly re-train to deal with new technologies and strategies?
+Are there more inventors and entrepreneurs?
 Are there more volunteers for schools, charities, parks, and cultural events?

-And there is short-term ROI: How does the money flow through the social matrix in the 3 months after it arrives?
+And there is always the short-term ROI: How does the money flow through the social matrix in the 3 months after it arrives?

 It’s all a broad, highly interconnected web, and we need to learn how to consider different aspects simultaneously, to intuitively grasp several problems at once.
 When value flows in anywhere, or flows out anywhere, it will affect the whole system.
 If we wish to run government like a business, if we want to build prosperity, we need to set aside partisan concerns, and start analyzing government, just like we analyze business.